International-Data-Spaces-Association/IDS-BaseCamp/README.md

 The combination of Intel® SGX's enhanced security and verification capabilities, along with Intel's continued collaboration with a broad ecosystem of security companies, helps minimize the potential attack surface and even reduce theoretical risks.

+Roadmap: "v Next"
+* Extension to Vocabulary Provider, App Store
+* Once RAM 5 and the protocol specs are finalized we will start planning for the next release